nourelkhalawy/chara-tsukuru-gan/README.md

 As default, DCGAN will be trained on input-sprite dataset (~700 32x32 png images), which is created from character sheets collected from indie game developer communities and fanart platform such as DeviantArt.

-`python train_dcgan.py --dataset 'input-sprite' --gpu 0`
+`python train_dcgan.py --dataset 'input-sprite' --gpu -1`
-will turn on the gpu option.
+will turn off the gpu option.

 Sample output after 7200 epoch: